 In August , Google Inc. agreed to pay the U.S. government $500 million to settle charges that it assisted online Canadian pharmacies in targeting U.S. consumers via its AdWords program.
-The charges came after an investigation
+The charges came after an investigation found that Google knew importing prescription drugs into the United States is almost always illegal.

 More compliance FAQs?